- The DSL is Mrs Kay Webb 07852 764887

 - Mrs. S. Sibley maintains the SCR.
 All staff are entered on the SCR and appropriate checks made.
 The school’s HR provider, EPM (Education Personnel Management), manages the DBS checks for the school.
 This is all done via an electronic portal.
 If any evidence of a criminal record arises, the school is advised and the Head teacher carries out a risk assessment at a meeting with the relevant member of staff.
 These risk assessments are filed on the personnel record of the staff member.
 A decision to employ the staff member would be made as a result of the risk assessment outcome.
 S128 Checks are also carried out to confirm that people have not been prohibited from the management of the school.
 This is noted on their DBS certificate.

-- Mr. F. Murphy, Mrs. H. Castledine, Mrs. T. Rathbone and Mrs. K. Webb are all trained in safer recruitment.
+- Mrs. Sibley, Mr. Wareham, Miss O'Callaghan and Mrs. Webb are all trained in safer recruitment.
 A safeguarding statement is included in every job advert and specific questions are used at interview.
 A safer recruitment procedures checklist is followed.
 Appropriate checks are carried out to gain references and to check the barring lists.

 MULTI AGENCY WORKING

 Gilbert Inglefield Academy works closely with a wide range of other agencies making school attend multi agency meetings; Team Around the Child (TAC) meetings are held to bring together professionals to offer support to families.
 The ASPIRE department acts as a hub for accessing external support groups and individual work e.g. counselling as well as offering support for issues such as bereavement and self - harm.
 HEALTH AND SAFETY TRAINING The school has policies and procedures in place to safeguard the welfare of all members of the community.
 Serious incidents are logged and analysed.

 PROVIDING FIRST AID